Field Trip Programs

 Grades K – Adult | Time: 2 Hours

 Students will learn the history of snowshoeing followed by a hike through the woods to look for winter animal signs and tracks.
 Enjoy the outdoors in the winter months and get some exercise at the same time.
+Snow shoes are available at no additional cost to students.
+If adults would like to rent snowshoes, please inquire when scheduling field trip.
+Available in winter months when there is a 6 inch base of snow.

 Structures of Life